Skip to main content

 The remote console supports the following five types of servers.

-**VNC (Virtual Network Computing)**You can display the GUI screen of a remote server in a browser and control it in real-time with a mouse and keyboard.
+**VNC (Virtual Network Computing)**You can display the GUI screen of a remote server in the browser and control it in real-time with a mouse and keyboard.
 It is suitable for tasks that require a graphical user interface.
 File upload/download functionality is not supported.

 TelnetThis is a feature for accessing legacy systems or old network devices via a text-based terminal.
 Since it uses an unencrypted protocol, it is recommended for use only in internal testing environments or for managing legacy equipment.
 File upload/download functionality is not supported.